exness/mock-xhr-request/README.md

 ```

 ### setDefaultOptions
-To change default options call this function, passing an object possible keys:
+To change default options call this function, passing an object's possible keys:
-1) autoDisable - time in milliseconds to auto disable mock system
+1) autoDisable - time in milliseconds to auto-disable mock system
-2) baseUrl - url which stars from / or http to allow register mocks with url path, relative to baseUrl
+2) baseUrl - URL which stars from / or HTTP to allow register mocks with URL path, relative to baseUrl
-3) successStatusCode - status code, that will be used when calling success method
+3) successStatusCode - status code, that will be used when calling the success method
-4) errorStatusCode - status code, that will be used when calling error method
+4) errorStatusCode - status code, that will be used when calling the error method

 ```typescript
 import { setDefaultOptions} from '@exness-tech/mock-xhr-request'